varlanv/java-test-konvence/README.md

 ## Known limitations

+- Java version 11 and above for compiling test sources are supported
 - Currently, only JUnit 5 is supported
 - The plugin was tested with the latest Gradle 8x and 7x versions (8.14, 7.6.1).
 Any other version is not guaranteed to work, but in general, any version in range 7.6.1 - 8.x.x should work.